elliotwaite/udemy-faster-autoplay/README.md

 If you enable autoplay while watching a Udemy playlist, once a video ends, you are usually advanced to the next video after a 3-second delay.
-This extension removes that 3-second delay so that you are advanced to the next video immediately.
+This extension removes that 3-second delay so that you are always advanced to the next video immediately.

 ### Screenshot (of what you will no longer see)